1DGK/1dgk.github.io/misc.md

 permalink: /misc/
 ---

-last updated 01 AUG 2024
+last updated 02 AUG 2024

 ### Media
 **Currently reading**:
 - One Hundred Years of Solitude by Gabriel Garcia Marquez
+- Our Enemies Will Vanish by Yaroslav Trofimov

 **To-read** (max 10):
 - The Untouchables by Eliot Ness